Life Alert Medical Alert System Review

 Life Alert Complete In-Home Plan

 This system includes a base station, necklace pendant or bracelet, and two help buttons.
 You have your choice of using either a landline or cellular connection.
-But at $89.85 per month, the price is much steeper compared to most of the other brands I’ve tested.
-Here are the features you can expect:
+But at $89.85 per month, the price is much steeper compared to most of the other brands I’ve tested, but remember that the two wall buttons included are standalone devices with their own cellular connectivity, and those features are likely what drove the price so high.

 • Base unit (800-ft range)